Search

-Generation IV reactors are the upgraded version of nuclear reactors.
+An Advanced Modular Reactor (AMR), or Generation IV design, represents the upgraded version of current nuclear reactors.
 They are the next big thing making nuclear power even better.
 People from all over the world are working together to design these reactors to make nuclear energy safer and more eco-friendly.
 Generation IV reactors are all about being super safe, super efficient, and creating much less nuclear waste than the current reactors.
 They are basically the future of clean energy!

 Enhanced Safety